Building the system#

 Using SMILES#

-As a first example, we obtain the SMILES string of caffeine from wikipedia and construct a force-field optimized structure expressed xyz-coordinates.
+We can obtain the SMILES string of caffeine from Wikipedia and construct a force-field optimized structure.

 caffeine_molecule = vlx.Molecule.read_smiles(smiles_str)